-Francis Wyman Elementary, Burlington, MA Grade: Pre-K to Age 7 Age 7 to 11
+Grade/Age: Pre-K to Age 7 and Age 7 to 11

-Population: Students experiencing global developmental delays, neurological impairments, and/or significant medical challenges.
+Population: Students experiencing global developmental delays, neurological impairments, and/or significant medical challenges

 The LABBB classrooms at the Francis Wyman Elementary School serve students in a continuum from age 3 through 11.
-The emphasis for these students, who display varying degrees of motor and language impairments, is on communication, assistive technology, socialization, motor development, developmentally appropriate academics, and activities of daily living.
-The program is staffed with a nurse to assist children who require medical support and provides speech/language, occupational, and physical therapies.
+The emphasis for these students, who display varying degrees of intellectual, physical and language impairments, is on communication, assistive technology, socialization, motor development, academics modified to meet students' developmental readiness, and activities of daily living.
+The program is staffed with a nurse to assist children who require medical support.
+Speech and language, occupational, and physical therapies are also provided.
+Other required therapies, such as vision, orientation and mobility are rendered through providers contracted by LABBB.

-Fox Hill Elementary School, Burlington, MA Grade: K-2 3-5
+Memorial Elementary School, Burlington, MA

+Grade: Pre-K - 2 and 3-5